biojppm/cmany/doc/vs.rst

 It is easy to see that combining the VS solution version, target architecture and toolsets above creates hundreds of different possibilities.
 This section shows what each of them mean.
+(If you find any errors, please submit a bug or PR).

 VS2017
 ^^^^^^